How to Get Rid of Bloating in 10 Steps (Plus Bonus Options)

 High amounts of stress increase cortisol levels.
 This can alter blood sugar levels and change the way that other hormones are secreted, sometimes causing you to become overly hungry, constipated and to store fluids.

-On top of this, being stressed doesn’t make it very easy to eat a healing diet and instead usually leaves you reaching for comfort foods that commonly trigger bloating.
+On top of this, being stressed doesn’t make it very easy to eat a healthy diet and instead usually leaves you reaching for comfort foods that commonly trigger bloating.
 Combine a sluggish metabolism and digestive system with too many heavy foods, and you’ve got a recipe for disaster.

 The solution?
 Do what you can to practice mindful eating and to lower stress however possible, including exercise, meditation, prayer and spending more time doing things you love.